 - Women who have a known BRCA1 or BRCA2 gene mutation

-Symptoms that call for breast cancer screening
+What are the symptoms that call for breast cancer screening?

 Although breast screening or mammography should be a routine annual procedure for women with age over 45, in some women with symptoms, an early test may be required.
 These symptoms are: